 Identifying Stress Cracks from Settling

-While most of these cracks are cosmetic and don't indicate a structural failure, they can certainly be an eyesore and lower the perceived value of your space.
-When we handle these repairs, we don't just slap some spackle on them.
-We recommend using a high-quality fiberglass mesh tape and a flexible joint compound that can handle a bit of "breathing" as the house continues its seasonal cycles.
-It’s about doing the job right the first time so you aren't looking at the same crack again next year.
+I tell my clients all the time: a stress crack doesn't necessarily mean your house is falling down.
+Most of the time, it's just cosmetic.
+But that doesn't mean you should ignore it.
+It looks messy, and it can lower the perceived value of your space if you're trying to sell.
+When we handle these repairs, we don't just slap some cheap spackle over the top and call it a day.
+That's how you get the same crack coming back next spring.
+We cut out the damaged tape, apply a high-quality fiberglass mesh, and use a flexible joint compound that can handle a bit of "breathing" as the house continues its seasonal cycles.
+It’s about doing the job right the first time so you aren't staring at the same ugly line next year.

 Patching Holes and Furniture Dents

 Life happens, and sometimes that life leaves a mark on your walls.
-Whether it was a doorknob that swung too hard during a breeze or a piece of furniture that got a little too close during a move, holes and dents are a common part of homeownership.
-Small dings can often be filled with a bit of lightweight spackle, but larger holes require a more robust approach.
+Whether it was a teenager who swung a bedroom door open too hard, or a piece of heavy furniture that got a little too close to the wall during moving day, holes and dents are just part of homeownership.
+I've patched more doorknob holes than I can count.
+Small dings can often be filled with a bit of lightweight mud, but larger holes require a more robust approach.
+You can't just fill a fist-sized hole with mud; it will crack and fall out.
+You need a solid backer.

-The real secret to a seamless repair isn't the patch itself—it's the texture match.
-Most Utah homes feature orange peel or knockdown textures that can be notoriously difficult to replicate with a spray can from the big-box store.
+But the real secret to a seamless repair isn't the patch itself—it's the texture match.
+This is where most DIY projects fail.
+Most Utah homes built in the last thirty years feature orange peel or knockdown textures that are notoriously difficult to replicate with one of those spray cans from the hardware store.
+It takes a trained hand.
 We take the time to feather out the edges of the repair and apply a custom-matched texture so that once the paint is on, the repair completely disappears.
-If you can still see where the hole was, the job isn't done.
+If you can still see where the hole was after the paint dries, the job simply isn't done.

 Addressing Water Damage and Moisture Stains

-Our approach is to first ensure the source of the moisture has been fully resolved.
-Then, we cut out the damaged section entirely, often going a few inches beyond the visible damage to ensure we're working with clean, dry material.
-We install new moisture-resistant "green board" where appropriate and finish it to match the surrounding wall.
+Our approach is to first ensure the source of the moisture has been completely fixed.
+There is no point in replacing drywall if the pipe is still dripping.
+Then, we cut out the damaged section entirely.
+I always go a few inches beyond the visible damage to ensure we're working with clean, dry material.
+We install new moisture-resistant "green board" where appropriate, tape it, mud it, and finish it to match the surrounding wall.
 It’s a critical step in maintaining a healthy and safe environment in your home.
+Don't wait to address water stains; they never get better on their own.

 When to Call a Professional Handyman

 Let's be honest: drywall work is messy, dusty, and requires a lot of patience.
+If you've ever tried to sand a ceiling patch while standing on a ladder, you know exactly what I mean.
 Achieving a perfectly flat finish or a matching texture is an art form that takes years to master.
-If you have a large area to repair, a ceiling that needs attention, or you just want to ensure that your home looks its absolute best, it’s usually more cost-effective to call in a professional than to spend your entire weekend fighting with a bag of mud.
+If you have a large area to repair, a ceiling that needs attention, or you just want to ensure that your home looks its absolute best, it’s usually much more cost-effective to call in a professional than to spend your entire weekend fighting with a bag of mud and a sanding block.

 At Patton Home Solutions, we specialize in these "small but critical" repairs that make a huge difference in how your home feels.
+We keep the dust down, we match the texture perfectly, and we leave the room cleaner than we found it.
 If you're dealing with drywall issues or any other home maintenance needs, check out our handyman services or reach out through our contact form.
 We’re here to help you keep your Salt Lake County home in top shape.

 Need repair help fast?